My Review of Solar2D Game Engine (formerly Corona SDK)

 Conclusion?
 Documentation is near perfect.
 Lua is easy to learn.
-Corona is easy to learn … once you get past the first few obstacles.
+Solar2D is easy to learn … once you get past the first few obstacles.

 #4: Ease of use

-Maybe those "obstacles" in learning Corona have something to do with its general philosophy: everything is event-based.
+Maybe those "obstacles" in learning Solar2D have something to do with its general philosophy: everything is event-based.